saltyrtc/saltyrtc.github.io/content/pages/why.md

 what path you're on, whether you are an *initiator* or a *responder* and who sends which messages to which peer.
 Because SaltyRTC clients authenticate one another, the server cannot do any other attack but a denial of service.
-You can host your own SaltyRTC server and the protocol is secure even without SSL/TLS.
+You can host your own SaltyRTC server and the protocol is secure even without TLS.
 Even if the (optional) SaltyRTC server permanent key has been compromised, client-to-client messages are still secure because they're end-to-end encrypted.
 Furthermore, while SaltyRTC is a simple protocol it is not limited to WebRTC and
 ORTC as it can be extended to be used for any signalling purpose desired.